-Through more than two decades, the University of Mary Washington has been fortunate to call Dee Conway its head coach for softball.
+Through three decades, the University of Mary Washington has been fortunate to call Dee Conway its head coach for softball.

 On the softball field, her Eagles finished with 27 wins in 2006, just one shy of the school record, and defeated CAC rival Salisbury University for the third straight season.
 The Eagles also topped eventual NCAA Tournament team Lynchburg College on the road at the end of the regular season.
 In ’07, the Eagles raced to 24 wins and again topped Lynchburg as part of its 15-2 home field record, and won 25 games en route to an appearance in the CAC Championship and counted Salisbury, Virginia Wesleyan and Messiah among its wins in 2008.
 In 2009, the Eagles repeated with 25 wins in a repeat trip to the CAC title series.